Drug-Induced Nutrient Depletions

 NOTE: YOU MUST SEARCH BY THE GENERIC NAME IN ORDER FOR THE SEARCH TO WORK.

 If you don't know the generic name, you can visit Drugs.com and search by the trade name.
 It will then pull up the generic name, which will appear next to the trade name in parenthesis.

 Alternatively, you can search by category, such as "Beta Blocker" or by nutrient, i.e. "CoQ10."

 If you do consider using supplements to remediate some of these depletions, please work with a nutritionally informed medical practitioner who can guide you through the process, and do your best to purchase the correct molecular variant of each nutrient, taking care not to counteract the positive effects of your medications.

-If you would like to schedule a free 20 minute consultation to discuss your health needs, feel free to call 470-333-8880 or email email@example.com to set up an appointment.
+If you would like to schedule a free 20 minute consultation to discuss your health needs with Dr. Dorsey, you can email him at email@example.com to set up an appointment.

 Because all sessions are remote, international clients are welcome.